Theaurau John Tany

-Theaurau John Tany (baptised Thomas Totney 21 January 1608 - 1659) was an English preacher and religious visionary.
+Theaurau John Tany (baptised Thomas Totney; 21 January 1608 - 1659) was an English preacher and religious visionary.

 Early activities

 Totney was born at South Hykeham, near Lincoln, the third, but eldest surviving, son of John Totney and Anne, née Snelle.
 His father, although a poor farmer and never of the parish elite, was a respectable member of the local community.
 Nothing is known of Thomas's education.

 Goldsmithery

 In April 1626, Totney was bound as an apprentice in London to a fishmonger but was not taught his trade, instead receiving instruction in his master's adopted profession of goldsmith.
 On receiving his freedom, he married a daughter of Richard Kett, a prosperous Norfolk landowner, whose great-uncle had been executed as leader of the 1549 East Anglian rebellion.
 Her uncle Francis Kett was an Anglican clergyman burned for heresy in 1589.

 Rather than serving as a journeyman, Totney established himself as a householder, possibly using his wife's dowry.
-He set up in St Katherine Cree, a location favoured by small retailers for its inexpensive rents, his shop marked by an unknown sign near Aldgate.
+He set up his own shop in St Katherine Cree, a location favoured by small retailers for its inexpensive rents.
 To ensure that Totney's business activities fell within their orbit, he was translated to the Goldsmiths Company in January 1634.
 However, along with the majority of ‘remote’ goldsmiths, he resisted a Company initiative (which had gained royal approval) to vacate his dwelling and relocate in Cheapside, the hub of the goldsmiths’ trade.